OB2551/SEA_Schoof_algorithm/README.md

 # Elliptic Curves

 This code is an implementation of the Schoof and SEA algorithm for counting points on elliptic curves over finite fields.
+Python was chosen for ease of implementation at the cost of performance.
+SEA starts slowing down past 128-bit primes.

 EllipticCurve.py  contains an EllipticCurve class which requires a prime p, and integers A and B to initialise an instance of the class.
 An EllipticCurve object has the methods schoof() and sea() to count the number of points on the elliptic curve y^2=x^3+Ax+B over the field F_p.